1 Background

 A lot of new housing and commercial development is under construction north of Littlehampton.

-The Arun Local Plan recognises that expected development will only increase the current traffic issues.
+The Arun Local Plan recognised that expected development would have increased the traffic issues on the road network.
 If these traffic problems on the A259 were not addressed, the positive impacts of increased access to new homes and jobs would not have been achieved.

 The A259 improvements scheme was developed to reduce congestion and improve journey times and reliability.